-After school and during the summer, each club helps to reinforce what Club members are learning in school and providing enrichment activities that augment their formal education.
+After school and throughout the Summer, each Clubhouse helps to reinforce what Clubhouse members are learning in school and provide enrichment activities that augment their formal education.
 These activities and programs include:

-Money Matters is a Boys & Girls Club national program.
-Young adults in the U.S. today are facing a perfect storm of personal and social pressures that can compromise their financial well-being: record lows in savings, record highs in student and consumer debt, increasing living costs and uncertain employment prospects.
-Money Matters helps young people learn financial literacy, so they can make good financial choices as adults.
+Young adults in the U.S. today are facing a number of personal and social pressures that can compromise their financial well-being: record lows in savings, record highs in student and consumer debt, increasing living costs and uncertain employment prospects.
+Money Matters, a BGCA national program, helps young people learn financial literacy, so they can make good financial choices as adults.
 Participants learn how to manage a checking account, create a budget, save and invest, start small businesses and pay for college.
 Teens who complete Money Matters show improved financial management skills, including saving money and sticking to a budget.

-diplomas2Degrees (d2D) is a college readiness program, guides Club members as they work toward high school graduation and prepare for post-secondary education and career success. d2D helps teens develop both short- and long-term goals, while familiarizing them post-secondary education through experiences like college tours.
-It also assists youth in securing financial aid and fosters supportive relationships with adults who can provide support throughout the college experience.
+diplomas2Degrees (d2D) is a college readiness program that guides Clubhouse members as they work toward high school graduation and prepare for post-secondary education and career success. d2D helps teens develop both short-term and long-term goals, familiarizes teens with post-secondary education options, assists them in securing financial aid, and fosters supportive relationships with adults who can provide support throughout their college experience.

-- Digital recognition in the form of stars, which recognize the individual activities that young people do in Clubs; badges, which recognize clusters of activities; and master badges, which recognize when young people have completed significant programming in the form of a learning pathway.
+- Digital recognition in the form of stars, which recognize the individual activities that young people do in the Clubhouse; badges, which recognize clusters of activities; and master badges, which recognize when young people have completed significant programming in the form of a learning pathway.

 - Safe socialization, through likes and follows, support from other young people in a safe environment, and allowing youth to watch the media makers who matter to them most.

-- Project and media sharing to allow young people to break down walls and share media, both with one another, across the Movement, and with the entire world – all through Club-moderated means.
+- Project and media sharing to allow young people to break down walls and share media, both with one another, across Boys & Girls Clubs, and with the entire world – all through Clubhouse-moderated means.

-- In-Club digital signage to promote what young people are doing, in a visible and recognizable way – essentially the digital version of the pegboards so common in Clubs.
+- In-Clubhouse digital signage to promote what young people are doing, in a visible and recognizable way – essentially the digital version of the pegboards so common in our Clubhouses

-Students do much better in school when they spend their non-school hours engaged in fun, but academically beneficial, activities.
-Through Project Learn, Club staff use all the areas and programs in the Club to create opportunities for these high-yield learning activities, including leisure reading, writing activities, discussions with knowledgeable adults, helping others, homework help, tutoring and games that develop young people’s cognitive skills.
-Project Learn also emphasizes parent involvement as well as collaboration between Club and school professionals.
+Students do much better in school when they spend their non-school hours engaged in fun, but academically beneficial activities.
+Through Project Learn, our Clubhouse staff use all the areas and programs within the Clubhouse to create opportunities for these high-yield learning activities, including leisure reading, writing activities, discussions with knowledgeable adults, helping others, homework help, tutoring and games that help develop young people’s cognitive skills.
+Project Learn emphasizes parent involvement and collaboration between Clubhouse and school professionals.